Lyndsey Hill -Adolescent Program/Middle School Lead Teacher & Coordinator

 Communication with Teachers and Staff:

 Communication between parents and Village Montessori teachers and staff is crucial.
-If you need to speak with your child’s teacher, please send in a note or call the office and leave a message to schedule an appointment.
+If you need to speak with your child’s teacher, please e-mail directly, send in a note or call the office and leave a message to schedule an appointment.
 The faculty is unable to speak at length during school hours while children are present.
 An appointment can be set up after school.

 Please remember the children require the teacher’s attention on the playground and during carpool, as well as in the classroom.
 These are not appropriate times to talk with staff members.